"

 5.1.2 Creating a Positive First Impression

 Students often read the syllabus before the first day of class, making it their first impression of both the course and the instructor.
-Using a warm and welcoming tone can make you appear more approachable and motivated to teach, thus shaping students’ initial perceptions positively.
+Using a warm and welcoming tone can help you appear approachable and motivated to teach, thus shaping students’ initial perceptions positively.
 A syllabus written in this manner communicates expectations in an open and understanding way, which can foster positive motivation and reduce student stress.

 For instance, compare the following examples: